|

 be on a weekday evening but have always been fortnightly on Saturday

-venues, including Ampleforth Abbey Church, Ripon Cathedral, Selby Abbey,
+venues, which in the past have included Ampleforth Abbey Church, Ripon

 Middlesbrough Town Hall, Harewood House, and the Dolphin Centre in

-Darlington; also halls and churches in the market towns of
+Darlington; also halls and churches in Saltburn, Guisborough and

 repertoire, which includes most of the larger choral works from Handel